Xtra-Computing/thundergbm/docs/parameters.md

 ### Key arameters for both *python* and *c++* command line
 * ``verbose`` [default=1]

-    - Printing information: 0 for silence and 1 for printing more infomation.
+    - Printing information: 0 for silence, 1 for key infomation and 2 for more information.

 * ``depth`` [default=6]